The Dyrt Trip Planner

 background

 The Dyrt is a crowdsourced app that helps outdoor enthusiasts discover and review campgrounds.
 Think of it as Yelp for campers.
-Users can search and browse campgrounds, share experiences, and upload photos of campsites across the U.S.
+Users can search and browse campgrounds, share reviews, and upload photos of campsites across the U.S.

 business goal